FORTUM CORPORATION ONLINE NEWS 1.6.2021

 Ecogain reports, that Fortum has, in a clearer way than in previous years, identified biodiversity as one of its priority issues.
 In its Biodiversity Action Plan, Fortum describes goals, responsibilities, timelines and collaborations for projects in biological diversity.
 Here, the company also continuously reports on its ongoing and planned measures.
 In its Biodiversity Manual, Fortum describes its principles for biodiversity.
 The purpose of this manual is to improve Fortum's knowledge and management of biodiversity in its operations.

-The annual Environment Report on Fortum Hydropower presents in more specific detail what actions Fortum is taking to promote biodiversity and other environment issues.
-This year’s report is now a digital only product to enable greater transparency and a better reader experience.
+The annual Environment Report on Fortum Hydropower presents in more specific detail what actions Fortum is taking to promote biodiversity and other environmental issues.
+This year’s report is now a digital-only product to enable greater transparency and a better reader experience.